Ajaz Khowaj Quoram Ahmed: Career

+AKQA 1994-2024

 In 1994, Ahmed decided to leave university and launch a multimedia agency.
 There was a high level of interest in the World Wide Web at the time, and he felt that it was crucial to start a company right away.
 He first undertook a "fact-finding" trip to the U.S. to find out how companies were using the Internet.
 Following this, at the age of 21, he founded AKQA, named after his initials.

 Ahmed led the company as its CEO and public face, and by 1999, it was ranked as the largest independent new media agency in the UK.
 The company received an investment of $71 million from Accenture in 2001, and merged with three agencies in San Francisco, Washington, D.C., and Singapore, establishing itself as an international agency.
 WPP acquired a majority stake in the agency in 2012, with the deal valuing AKQA at $540 million.
 AKQA became an autonomous subsidiary of WPP.
 In November 2020, WPP announced that Grey Group would merge with AKQA to form AKQA Group.
+Thirty years after founding AKQA, Ajaz Ahmed resigned as CEO of AKQA Group on 17 Oct 2024.

+Studio.One 2025-

+On 1 May 2025, Ahmed launched a new marketing agency, Studio.One.

+Personal life

 Ahmed was appointed Member of the Most Excellent Order of the British Empire (MBE) in the 2018 Birthday Honours for services to Media.
 Later that same year, he was awarded an honorary degree as Doctor of Business Administration from the University of Bath.

 Ahmed has authored three books, as of 2021: Velocity (2012), Limitless (2015), and Defeat (2019).
 Velocity was co-authored by Nike's former vice president of digital sport Stefan Olander, and discusses how companies should embrace the digital world.
 The book was a UK bestseller in non-fiction.

-Ahmed serves on the board of trustees for non-profit organizations including the Elton John AIDS Foundation, Virgin Unite, and The Royal Foundation's Mental Health Innovations.
+Ahmed has stepped down as CEO at AKQA and now serves on the board of trustees for non-profit organizations including the Elton John AIDS Foundation, Virgin Unite, and The Royal Foundation's Mental Health Innovations.